yichunzhao/jackson-deserialization/README.md

 </dependency>
 ```

-Actually it needs the following dependency alone, it already includes
+Actually it inlcudes all required jackson dependencies, as shown in the following screen dump
 ![img.png](img.png)

 And ObjectMapper must register javaTimeModule